shaloo/web3-user-personas/docs/personas/persona-4-hodler.md

     ---

-    * Motivated by having direct control over protocol evolution through governance, voting
+    * Motivated by having direct control over protocol evolution through governance, voting, visibility into the roadmap, transparency
     * Look for earning rewards through liquidity mining that pays interest via tokens issued by the DeFi service
     * Interest in Bitcoin as a digital gold store of value & hedge against inflation
     * Survival through cycles mentality is a big motivation